 In this section, we show that Carter diagrams containing cycles of length $n > 4$ can be discarded from the list.

-\begin{theorem} Any Carter diagram containing $l$-cycles ($l > 4$) is equivalent to another Carter diagram containing only $4$-cycles. \end{theorem}
+\begin{theorem}[On exclusion of long cycles] Any Carter diagram containing $n$-cycles, where $n > 4$, is equivalent to another Carter diagram containing only $4$-cycles. \end{theorem}

-In all cases we construct a certain explicit transformation of the diagram containing $l$-cycles ($l > 4$) to a diagram containing only $4$-cycles.
+In all cases we construct a certain explicit transformation of the diagram containing $n$-cycles, where $n > 4$, to a diagram containing only $4$-cycles.
 The corresponding pairs of equivalent diagrams are depicted in Table \ref{tab_eq_pairs}.

-Note that the coincidence of characteristic polynomials of diagrams in pairs of Table \ref{tab_eq_pairs} is the necessary condition of the equivalence of these diagrams, see Remark \ref{rem_inicat}.
-As it is shown in Theorem \ref{th_get_rid}, this condition is also sufficient in the class of Carter diagrams.
+Note that the coincidence of characteristic polynomials of diagrams in pairs of Table \ref{tab_eq_pairs} is the necessary condition of equivalence of these diagrams, see \cite[Table 3]{Ca72}.
+As it is shown in Theorem \ref{th_get_rid}, this condition is also sufficient for the Carter diagrams.